P$^2$RAG: Efficient Privacy-Preserving RAG Service Supporting Arbitrary Top-$k$ Retrieval: System Design

 \section{System Design}

-A user willing to use {\myProj} first secret-shares its prompt embedding as $[p]$.
+A user willing to use {\myProj} first secret-shares its prompt embedding as $[\vp]$.
 It then sends the two shares to the two servers, respectively.
-The servers first run the distance calculation to calculate the distances $[d_j]$ between the prompt embedding $[p]$ and each document embedding $[x_j]$.
+The servers first run the distance calculation to calculate the distances $[d_j]$ between the prompt embedding $[\vp]$ and each document embedding $[\vx_j]$.
 The servers then run the interactive distance bisection method with the user.
 In each iteration, the servers return the count $[c]$ of documents with distances less than a user-specified distance threshold $[d_k]$.
 The user then updates $d_k$ by comparing the returned number $c$ with the target $k$.
-When either $c$ is close enough, which is defined by {\myProj}, or the iteration number reaches a server-specified limit, the servers return a secret-shared $0/1$ array $\vd_c$ where the elements corresponding to the in-range documents are set to $1$.
+When $c$ is close enough, as defined by {\myProj}, or the iteration number reaches a server-specified limit, the servers return a secret-shared $0/1$ array $\vd_c$ where the elements corresponding to the in-range documents are set to $1$.
 The number of these elements, i.e., $c$, is also limited by a server-specified threshold.
-Finally, during the text retrieval, the user retrieves all $1$'s indices without letting the servers know about the retrieved indices.
+Finally, during the text retrieval, the user retrieves the indices of all $1$ elements without letting the servers know about the retrieved indices.
 The servers also verify that the user only retrieves the indices that match the $0/1$ array $\vd_c$.
 The workflow is shown as \cref{fig:workflow}.
+The full protocol is summarized in \cref{app:protocol}, with theoretical performance analysis in \cref{app:analysis_perf}.